SimpelMe/stream-observer/README.md

 *   --osd-msg1="room: 1 … 0       audio: q, w, e - Native, Translated 1, Translated 2       video: y, x - HD, Slides"
   * show this string as message on OSD with OSD level 1 (visible by default)
   * used as minimal manual
+* --no-osd-bar
+  * disable display of the OSD bar while seeking
 * --osd-font-size=30
   * specify the OSD font size (default: 55)
 * --osd-spacing=1